5 Best Meat Grinders to Save Money and Eat Better

 Attachments

+The other place where you’ll end up paying more for a meat grinder is in its attachments.
 The simplest grinders feature little more than a meat tray and a single extruder.
-This makes them fast and easy to use, but limits the textures you can achieve with your ground meat.
+This makes them fast and easy to use but limits the textures you can achieve with your ground meat.

 More elaborate meat grinder setups will include an array of disks and extruder tubes.
-These will let you fine tune the texture of your ground meats, and make it easier to craft flawless sausages from scratch.
+These will let you fine-tune the texture of your ground meats, and make it easier to craft flawless sausages from scratch.

 In general, I trend towards simplicity in my kitchen equipment.
 You can always buy more accessories for a good base product.
 But if you have specific recipe ideas in mind — or just like the idea of customizing your equipment — go for a meat grinder with a lot of attachments.